PrismaCloudLabs/workshop/README.md

     - read:repo_hook
     - notifications
 4. Clone this repo into your new organization
-    - Use this template, create a new repository
+    - Use this template -> create a new repository

 ## Terraform Cloud Setup 1 of 1